lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * If corr (METHOD_CORR mod 4) equals 1 or 3, C_I is omitted, otherwise C_I is not omitted.

-* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56A}} using the curve in the selected cipher suite and format it as a COSE_Key.
-Let G_Y be the 'x' parameter of the COSE_Key.
+* Generate an ephemeral ECDH key pair using the curve in the selected cipher suite and format it as a COSE_Key.
+Let G_X be the 'x' parameter of the COSE_Key.

 * Choose a connection identifier C_R and store it for the length of the protocol.